 Divorce dissolves a marriage.
 The union legally comes to an end.
 Former spouses are now free to pursue their lives without the complications of being married.
 They can date, remarry, and generally live their life without marital entanglements.

 Though a marriage may be, for all practical purposes, over, with legal separation, it remains technically intact.
-It’s possible for spouses to lead entirely separate lives but remain legally bound.
+It’s possible for spouses to lead entirely separate lives but remain bound by law.

 In this scenario, people have to mark married on forms and can’t marry someone else.
 It’s also possible for separated couples to inherit property from one another and even receive benefits.
 These are big reasons why some people choose this route.